 Chat with a local specialist who can help organize your trip.

-Day 7: Kayaking Excursion in the Costa Brava
+Day 7: Costa Brava Kayaking Excursion

 Kayaking adventure up the coast

-Day 8: Biking Tour in the Baix Empordá
+Day 8: Cycling in the Baix Empordá

-After breakfast in Begur, you'll be picked up for a fun and in-depth visit to a small local wine producer in the Costa Brava's Empordà region, which stretches from the town of Figueres in Catalonia, all the way to the French border.
-Historians say vineyards have been in this area since the fifth century.
-Though it's not as big as other wine regions in Spain, Empordà is known to produce delicious wines, like White Grenache, Tempranillo, Macabeu, and Syrah, at terrific prices.
+In the morning, a driver will pick you up for the last major activity on this itinerary: a fun and in-depth visit to a local wine producer.
+The winery is located in the Costa Brava's Empordà region, which stretches from the town of Figueres all the way to the French border.
+Though not as big as other wine regions in Spain, it is just as vital—historians say vineyards have been in this area since the fifth century.
+Empordà is known for delicious varietals like white grenache, tempranillo, macabeo, and syrah.

-Day 10: Transfer to Barcelona
+Day 10: Transfer to Barcelona, Depart

 Goodbye, Spain!